RubyMarsden/GriFt/readme.md

 # Ft polishing estimator

-This program accompanies the paper "PAPER NAME HERE".
+This program accompanies the paper *Considerations for double dating complex zircon in secular disequilibrium*.

 The model in this program allows for Ft calculation through random parent isotope distribution within a convex crystal.
 The random parent isotope sources each have a 'shell' of alpha particles modelled of which the fraction that are outside